vzat/comparing_images/docs/emmet/scaling_the_image.md

 ### Return the Scaling Level

 Finally, we check to see which distance value is lower and return that value divided by the other other one.
 We do this so that when we scale, we're scaling the larger PCB board down to the smaller one to avoid losing any details.
 Note how we also return either a 1 or a 0.
-This is to the scaling function which image to scale.
+This is used to tell the scaling function which image to scale.

 ```python
 # return smaller distance divided by larger distance